harshavardhan930/Smart_Warehouse_Item_Segregator_And_Dispatcher/README.md

 # 📦 Smart Warehouse Item Segregator and Dispatcher

 An **ARM-based automated inventory management system** using a **robotic arm**, **QR code identification**, and a **Linux GUI application** running on a **Raspberry Pi**.
-This project automates **storage, retrieval, segregation, dispatching, and real-time inventory tracking** of products.
+This project automates **storage, segregation, dispatching, and real-time inventory tracking** of products.

 ---